If you’re in B2B, you must have noticed that good content marketing is all about storytelling.

 If you’ve made the first two acts good enough, and your audience is sufficiently entertained and invested to still be with you, the third act is where you’ve earned the right to pitch your product – as quickly, engagingly and clearly as you can.
 No one likes being sold to, but many people will tolerate a quick sales pitch if they feel they’ve had some entertainment value from the preceding acts.

-Two great examples of B2B storytelling
+A great example of B2B storytelling

 Noodle Live teaser video – by Noodle Live